Making Dollhouse Miniature Carpets

 Needlepoint dollhouse carpet kits.

-As a general rule, the simplest way to make a needlepoint dollhouse carpet is to buy a kit that fits the interior decor of your doll’s house.
+The simplest way to make a needlepoint dollhouse carpet is to buy a kit that fits the interior decor of your doll’s house.
 Miniature needlepoint carpet kits are available online, and come in many patterns that you can customize.
 You can also draft your own needlework patterns if you’re familiar with how to do that, but kits are usually easier.

 There are a few businesses that create miniature dollhouse carpets, and some that also create patterns and kits for DIY projects.